bik1979/GetData_courseProject/CodeBook.md

 fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

   From all these signals, a set of variables (described in the original dataset) was estimated.
 The final dataset created in this project contains only those variables in the initial datasets which refer to measurements on the mean or the standard deviation.
+All features are normalized and bounded within [-1,1].

   In order to make the variable names a bit cleaner, the parenthesis after mean() and std() in the original data sets variables, have been removed and the minus signs